eldoriarpg/EMMI/README.md

         c.create("%player%", "Hadde").create("%servername%", "eldoria");

-        String myTellrawMessage = JsonConverter.convert(myEmmiMessage, c.toArray());
+        String myTellrawMessage1 = JsonConverter.convert(myEmmiMessage, c.toArray());

         c.changePlaceholderValue("%player%", "SirYwell");  //Changes the player name to "SirYwell"

-        myTellrawMessage = JsonConverter.convert(myEmmiMessage, c.toArray());
+        String myTellrawMessage2 = JsonConverter.convert(myEmmiMessage, c.toArray());

+So your first Message will look like the previous.
+But your second is slightly different:\
+`{"text":"My name is SirYwell and I am playing on eldoria."}`

 Now there are two more small feature.
-Of course you can also delete one:\
+Of course you can also delete a placeholder with:\
 `c.removePlaceholder("%player%");`\
-or all placeholders:\
+or all placeholders if you don't like them anymore or if you need a fresh start:\
 `c.clearPlaceholder();`

 ## Marker